jonesd/docker-presentation/slides.md

 ---

-## Building the rest image
+## Building a custom rest image
 + Currently the rest container is defined by:
  + node standard image
- + javascript and package.json from the host filesystem
+ + server.js and package.json from the host filesystem
- + docker run command line
+ + docker run command line arguments
-+ All these parts make it difficult to deploy to another host
++ So many parts make it difficult to deploy to another host

-+ Building a new image that extends the node image with the javascript and package.json
++ We can build a new image that packages server.js and package.json with node as a single component
 + This image could be run on any docker installation

 ---